Join live demo

 Do you want to offer a special promotion to a long-time customer?
 Have you noticed a customer who browses the site consistently without making a purchase?
 Having that information in hand allows you to know your customers better, helping you convert leads quickly and confidently.

 List management is one of the most sought-after results of any good customer database.
 Lists can include everything from leads to organizational information.
-But with a good database, a CRM can do much more than make lists: it can segment all contacts and lists to customized and pre-set groups.
+But with a good database, a CRM database system can do much more than make lists: it can segment all contacts and lists to customized and pre-set groups.
 That becomes the foundation for building new campaigns, real-time responses and updates, and contacts management.

 When you create your new CRM database, the goal is to have a seamless transition from whatever you do now.
 If you use spreadsheets, sticky notes or random note cards, it should be easy to enter them into your new CRM database software.